PostDataStatistics/ExamineR/README.md

   * Open the file `ExamineR-exam-generator.R` and follow the instructions
   * Consider to include a `set.seed()` sentence as, otherwise, each compilation will produce a "different" exam

+### StudentR: one student, one exam
+Or how to print one exam for each student with the same questions (or not) but personalized data.
+Just a quik look?
+Download Download [this zip file](SrudentR-just-a-try.zip), unzip it, open it and run `SudentR_template.R` in the R terminal or RSturio (read the file before running).
+Essentially:

+  * You need to at the same folder
+     * The desired questions
+     * The exam ans response templates (customize them, if needed!)
+     * The `ExamGeneratoPro.R` file
+     * A `*.csv` file with the student's details: number, name, surname `ExamGenerator.R` file.
+  * Open the file `ExamGeneratorPro.R` and follow the instructions.
+  * Each student will have its own exam: the process generates also a table in *.csv format with the solutions for each exam

 ## Thesaurus